paolo-aliprandi/paolo-aliprandi/README.md

 I'm Paolo, and I'm a Computer Science student with a passion for innovation, computer vision, data science for sports and e-Health.
 In this README file, you'll find some information about me, my work, and some of my favorite projects.

 ## About Me
 Usually I'm a student with experience in algorithms and data visualization.
 My background in computer science has helped me develop a unique perspective on the wide world of information engineering.
-I'm always eager to learn more and take on new challenges, in fact I am currently spending a semester as an exchange student at Tallinn University of technology.
+I'm always eager to learn more and take on new challenges, in fact I spent a semester as an exchange student at Tallinn University of technology.

 ## My Work
 One of my current projects is Squat analysis with Motion tracking, which is focused on compute the goodnes of a squat movement by computing several parameters, including trajectory, back inclination and fatigue.
 The project is being built using python, ZED cameras and Optitrack MOCAP system.
 You can check it out here: [Squat project](https://github.com/iPaoloTM/Squat-Analysis-CVproj/) with realted scientific paper [Google scholar link](https://scholar.google.com/citations?view_op=view_citation&hl=it&user=Kxrt748AAAAJ&citation_for_view=Kxrt748AAAAJ:u5HHmVD_uO8C).